3D Printing has taken the world by storm!

 Mobile Construction 3D Printer

 The construction industry is going through a revolution.
 3D printing is being used to construct homes in less time and for less money.
-While this haven’t become mainstream technology yet, it has been utilized to build homes in parts of the world where safe housing is difficult to come by.
+While this hasn’t become mainstream technology yet, it has been utilized to build homes in parts of the world where safe housing is difficult to come by.
 Apis Cor is the first company to develop a mobile construction 3D printer that can be used completely on site.
 The company plans to continue developing their services until everyone on the planet can afford safe and affordable housing.
 With today’s new building materials, homes can be constructed in 24 hours with 3D printing.

 Shoetopia is an environmentally conscious project developed by Zuza Gronowicz and Barbara Motylinska.
 The concept is simple, and the possibilities are endless.
 Flexible and biodegradable filament and natural textiles are used to create compostable and functional shoes.
 Thanks to the printing technique used, there is no sewing or gluing needed.
 Those interested in designing their own shoes can use the online footwear application where they can prepare a personalized print file, purchase it, and then either print the shoes themselves or send it to a local 3D printing center.
 While this is a fun project, it can also be used to provide shoes to less fortunate parts of the globe.